AbirRazzak/event-request-bot/README.md

+Update 5/20: Well, this was a fun little side project while it lasted.
+I made pretty good use of this tool while I was event coordinator for the Filipino Intercultural Society of Drexel University.
+I will be stepping down from the position of event coordinator in a few weeks, and I no longer have any more event requests to put in.
+I will be archieving this repositiory, so that I can use it to show some of the code and side projects I have made as a student.
+This repository will be open to be forked, for anyone that wishes to continue this fun little project of mine.
+Really, it was a fun time learning about Selenium and watching this script auto-fill information on all those pages.
+Take care Event Request Bot, I will miss working on you.

+Totally forgot to mention why I need to drop this project.
+Since I'm no longer an event coordinator in Drexel's system, I will not have access to the event request forms, so there's no way for me to use or test the script any longer.
+Therefore, I will need to discontinue this side project since I can no longer operate it.

 # Event Request Bot (IVP Bot)
 Are you an event coordinator of a Drexel Student Organization?
 Hate filling out those tedious event requests on DragonLink?
 If so, have no fear, for the Event Request Bot is here!
 This bot will ask you a few questions about the event you want to submit into Drexel's system and the bot handles the rest!